MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-rcdrkd-rcdrlogdump.md

 ---- end of log ----
 ```

 The preceding output contains messages from several log buffers.
-To see mesages from a single log buffer, use the **-a** parameter, and specify the address of the log buffer.
+To see messages from a single log buffer, use the **-a** parameter, and specify the address of the log buffer.
 The following example shows how to display the messages from the log buffer at address fffffa8005ff2b60.

 ```dbgcmd
 3: kd> !rcdrlogdump  usbxhci -a fffffa8005ff2b60